top of page

 Add to that:

-• Office politics
+• Office politics.

-• Tribal, social, or relational biases
+• Tribal, social, or relational biases.

-• Managers who take feedback personally
+• Managers who take feedback personally.

-• HR departments that protect some people more than others
+• HR departments that protect some people more than others.

+The result?
+Silence becomes survival.
 Employees don’t speak because they’ve watched or heard what happens to those who did.

 The Cost of Confusing Silence for Peace

 When people stop talking, managers assume everything is fine.
+It’s not.
+What you get instead is:

-• Passive resistance
+• Passive resistance.

-• Low innovation
+• Low innovation.

-• Fake agreement to issues in meetings
+• Fake agreement to issues in meetings.

 • High turnover with “personal reasons.”

-• Talented people disengage emotionally long before they resign
+• Talented people disengage emotionally long before they resign.

 Silence at any workplace is not harmony.
 It is unresolved tension.